Song revealed for UK’s 2025 Eurovision act Remember Monday

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Olly Alexander’s performance with disco-style Dizzy saw the UK come 18th in Sweden’s Malmo in 2024, and Mae Muller’s I Wrote A Song in 2023 landed a second-last place at Liverpool.
+Olly Alexander’s performance with disco-style Dizzy saw the UK come 18th in Sweden’s Malmo in 2024, and Mae Muller’s I Wrote A Song in 2023 landed in second-last place in Liverpool.

 Remember Monday said: “What The Hell Just Happened? is exactly how we’re feeling right now.
 It’s all very surreal; our friendship goes so far back, and we definitely never imagined that we’d be doing anything like this.